Even with over 20 years experience in the painting and decorating industry, Paul Walden still gets a buzz when he sees the end results of his work.

 More free time for hobbies that benefit business

 More free time means more time to do the things they love — like exploring the local coastline, or upcycling furniture they’ve found in charity shops.
-“I bought a 1950s dresser from a charity shop, and now it’s our entertainment centre,” says Paul.
+“I bought a 1950s dresser from a charity shop, and now it’s our entertainment center,” says Paul.
 “I revamped it completely using bright colours and mirrors, so it’s completely different.”

 Though currently a hobby, they hope it can become part of their business in the future.
 “We would like to have it as a separate arm, offering bespoke furniture to clients,” he says.
 And he is confident that as the business grows, Xero will be there to support it.